Save Big Bucks on New Construction!Posted by Kevin Hughes on Thursday, February 28th, 2013 at 4:40pm.

 5.)
 Try Green Or Reusable Resources

 Go green.
 The green movement is everywhere, and it especially applies to your home.
-Efficiency not only comes into play with the materials used to build your home, but with the space inside that you and your family are going to occupy.
+Efficiency not only comes into play with the materials used to build your home, but with the space inside that you are going to occupy.
 Energy efficient items like double-pane glass windows (or triple) or greater R-value insulation can go a long way toward saving money in the long run.
 According to Energy Star ratings- if you outfit your home with energy efficient appliances, you can save more than $100 per year in energy costs.
 Even simple eco-friendly choices like low-flow shower heads and low-flow toilets can help you reduce your utility bills.

 6.)
 Consider Smaller Lots

-Another option that might be on the unconventional side is to go in on a large lot with a friend or family member and split it into two smaller lots.
+Another option that might be on the unconventional side is to go in on a large lot with a friend and split it into two smaller lots.
 Today's housing trends are leaning toward smaller lot sizes, so you'll be able to get in on a great site without compromising your resale value when its time to sell.
 The challenge here is in finding a seller who is willing to break up a large parcel that also meets zoning requirements after doing so.
 If you can pull it off, it can be a great way to nab a nice building site for a price you can smile at.

 7.)
 Choose the Right Floor Plan